Greenwood District, Tulsa: O. W. Gurley

 Around the start of the 20th century, O. W. Gurley, a wealthy black landowner from Arkansas, came to what was then known as Indian Territory to participate in the Oklahoma Land run of 1889.
-The young entrepreneur had just resigned from a presidential appointment under president Grover Cleveland in order to strike out on his own."
+The young entrepreneur had just resigned from a presidential appointment under president Grover Cleveland in order to strike out on his own.

-In 1906, Gurley moved to Tulsa, Oklahoma, where he purchased 40 acres of land which was "only to be sold to colored."
+In 1906, Gurley moved to Tulsa, Oklahoma, where he purchased 40 acres of land which was "only to be sold to colored".
+Gurley's purchase of 40 acres may be apocryphal.
+There is no record of Gurley's purchase in Tulsa County's land records.
+His name first appears in land records in May 1906 when his wife acquired a property in Tulsa.
+In 1911, the Gurley Hill Addition in the city was named after him.

 Among Gurley's first businesses was a rooming house which was located on a dusty trail near the railroad tracks.
 This road was given the name Greenwood Avenue, named for a city in Mississippi.
 The area became very popular among black migrants fleeing the oppression in Mississippi.
 They would find refuge in Gurley's building, as the racial persecution from the south was non-existent on Greenwood Avenue.

 In addition to his rooming house, Gurley built three two-story buildings and five residences and bought an 80 acre farm in Rogers County.
 Gurley also founded what is today Vernon AME Church.
 He also helped build a black Masonic lodge and an employment agency.

 This implementation of "colored" segregation set the Greenwood boundaries of separation that still exist: Pine Street to the north, Archer Street and the Frisco tracks to the south, Cincinnati Street on the west, and Lansing Street on the east.